github/training-kit/paths/graphql/02-first-use.md

    1. Click the "Execute Query" button (it looks like a Play button) to run the query that is in the left pane and display the results in the right pane.

-      Clicking Execute Query should present something that looks like this:
+      Clicking "Execute Query" should present something that looks like this:

           {